 Mining, Water, and Rural Livelihoods

-I did not originally intend to study the mining sector was not originally a focus of my work, the magnitude of the industry's impact on global freshwater resources and its role in the transformation of local ecosystems and livelihoods in the Andes demanded my attention.
-As a result, I have analyzed mine-community relations in Peruvian watersheds, especially strategies of attempted mine entry into rural communities.
+Although the mining sector was not originally a focus of my work, the magnitude of the industry's impact on freshwater resources and its role in the transformation of local ecosystems and livelihoods in the Andes demanded attention.
+As a result, I have examined mine-community relations in Peruvian watersheds, especially strategies of attempted mine entry into rural communities.
 I have also collected testimonies about the mining sector's impacts on ecosystems and water quality through household surveys, interviews, and participatory risk-mapping activities.
-I am particularly interested in the relationship between mining, water contamination, and public health.
+I am particularly interested in the links between mining, water contamination, and public health.

 Download access is provided through links in the publication title.
 Please contact me for personal-use access to any publication not available below.

 Rasmussen, M., French, A., & Conlon, S. (2018) Conservation Conjunctures: Contest and Consent in Peru’s Huascarán National Park.
 Conservation and Society, 17(1): 1-14.

 French, A. et al. (2016) Coyuntura Crítica: Cambio climático, globalización, y la doble exposición del sistema socio-hidrológico de la cuenca del Río Santa, Perú (written in Spanish by first author).
 In Julio Postigo and Kenneth Young (eds.), Perspectivas Socio-Ecológicas, Actividades Productivas y Cambios Globales en América Latina.
 Lima: Instituto de Estudios Peruanos.